 Polluted air can have quite an impact on the health of local waters: scientists estimate that one third of the nitrogen in the Bay comes from the air through a process known as atmospheric deposition.
 When our cars, power plants or other sources emit air pollution, it can be carried by wind and weather over long distances until it falls onto land or directly into the water.

 Atmospheric deposition occurs in several stages.

-The area of land over which airborne pollutants can travel to reach the Bay is known as the Chesapeake Bay airshed.
+Even pollution emitted thousands of miles away can eventually end up in our waterways.
+The area of land over which airborne pollutants can travel to reach the Bay is known as the airshed.
 The Bay’s airshed is quite large: approximately 570,000 square miles, nine times as large as the watershed itself.

 There are four sources of air pollution in the Chesapeake Bay region: stationary and area sources; mobile sources; agricultural sources; and natural sources.

 Stationary and area sources are “point sources” of air pollution: they have a fixed location and do not move.
 Stationary sources are large, consistent sources of air pollution, like power plants or chemical or manufacturing facilities.
 Area sources are smaller sources of air pollution that are often clustered near each other, like dry cleaners or gas stations.

 Mobile sources of air pollution move.
 Collectively, these sources—which include cars, trucks and off-road vehicles; boats; airplanes; gas-powered lawn tools; and farm and construction equipment—can produce a significant amount of air pollution.

 Agricultural sources of air pollution include those farm operations that emit gases, chemicals or particulate matter into the air.
 Livestock and poultry operations, for instance, often produce ammonia, which is released into the air from animal manure.
 Exposure to airborne ammonia can irritate our eyes and lungs, and the settling of ammonia onto the earth’s surface can boost nutrient levels on land and in water.